 To Zero Reset using your Edge 810:

-Rotate your Stages Power one full revolution to wake the meter, then orient it in the 6 o’clock position, click the ‘Calibrate’ function in the Garmin’s ANT+ Power profile page.
+Rotate your Stages Power one full revolution to wake the meter, then orient the crankset vertically, click the ‘Calibrate’ function in the Garmin’s ANT+ Power profile page.

 The ‘Calibrate’ Zero Reset function can be found through this key path: